 Also, if you have new visitors signing up daily, you don’t have to keep uploading the file manually every day; LeadsBridge refreshes every 6 hours to keep the list updated.

 About Facebook Customer Lifetime Value

 In order words, a customer lifetime value is the amount of money a customer spends with your business before they stop.
-It is more profitable to keep existing customers than acquiring new ones.
+It is more profitable to keep existing customers than to acquire new ones.
 Acquiring a new customer can cost five times more than retaining an existing customer.
-Not only that, but the success rate of selling to a customer you already have is 60-70% while the success rate of selling to a new customer is 5-20%.
+Not only that, but the success rate of selling to a customer you already have is 60-70%, while the success rate of selling to a new customer is 5-20%.

 This metric is key to making important business decisions.
 To know your customer lifetime value, you need to use some calculations.